Exam-Project-SWD/Exam-restaurantMenus/README.md

 docker pull mongodb/mongodb-community-server
 docker run --name mongodb -d -p 8000:27017 mongodb/mongodb-community-server:latest
 ```
+You can now connect to this docker in your mongodb compas with via this connection string: `mongodb://localhost:8000/`

 You might need to make a database called `mtogo` and a collection called `restaurantMenus` before you can import the data.
 ```